microsoft/azure-spring-boot/azure-spring-boot-samples/azure-active-directory-spring-boot-sample/README.md

 - Configure groups in your Azure AD tenant with your users in that groups, see [how to create groups](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
 - The sample retrieves user's group membership using Azure AD graph API which requires the registered app to have `Direcory.AccessAsUser.All` "Access the directory as the signed-in user" under `Delegated Permissions`.
 You need AAD admin privilege to be able to grant the permission in API ACCESS -> Required permission.

+#### Note
-##### Note: If you are not the admin, you need consent from your admin for the the `Directory.AccessAsUser.All` permission.
+* If you are not the admin, you need consent from your admin for the the `Directory.AccessAsUser.All` permission.
 For details see [Directory Permissions](https://docs.microsoft.com/en-us/graph/permissions-reference#directory-permissions)